 Nor can my Liberty interest give me the right to punch you in the mouth, just because it would make me feel good, or take your car, or throw a rock through your window.
 Even if such things were not otherwise in violation of the law, they would not be justified based solely on my right to pursue happiness in my own fashion, because my actions harm you.

 But defining what constitutes “harm” can be tricky.
 I may like to host parties at my home, which spill out into my back yard, and I like to have loud music and dancing and my party guests may tend to loiter outside the house and talk and that’s all fine with me.
 But my neighbors may find that behavior annoying or even disruptive of their rest and enjoyment of their home.
 Whose rights are superior?
-In an orderly community where people treat each other with respect, my neighbor need only let me know that his quiet enjoyment of his home was disrupted by my party, and I would apologize and discuss ways in which we might be able to adjust our mutual expectations.
-I might ask him to let me know when he’s going to be out of town, so that I could plan a party on a night that it would not be a bother to him.
-He might ask that I end (or quiet down) the parties on nights when he has to get up for work in the morning after his bed time.
+In an orderly community where people treat each other with respect, my neighbor need only let me know that their quiet enjoyment of their home was disrupted by my party, and I would apologize and discuss ways in which we might be able to adjust our mutual expectations.
+I might ask them to let me know when they are going to be out of town, so that I could plan a party on a night that it would not be a bother.
+They might ask that I end (or quiet down) the parties on nights earlier when they have to get up for work in the morning.
 Civilized people ordinarily can work out their differences and learn to peacefully coexist within the bounds of each person’s Liberty.
 Local noise ordinances may be enacted to address the hours of the day when loud music is restricted – although often such laws are enforced in discriminatory ways.

 But what if the claimed offense to the neighbor is less obvious?
 What if your neighbor objects to the artwork you display on your front porch?
 You find the painting of the nude woman to be classically beautiful.
 He finds it to be obscene, and does not want his children exposed to it.
 Again, in a reasonable civilized community, the two neighbors would be able to work out an agreement that the painting should be moved inside the house, or to the back where it is not visible from the sidewalk.
 But what if no compromise is possible or achievable?
 Whose rights prevail?
 In the absence of a legal restriction governing the display of images on the exterior of homes, has the owner of the painting improperly intruded on the Liberty of his neighbor – has “harm” been inflicted?
 Can harm be subjectively in the eye of the beholder, so that any harm that is claimed is automatically legitimate simply because the offense exists?
 Is there really a right to not be offended?